Presidency of the

 Some of the key considerations to bear in mind are:

-At this time there is not a company with a structure of one shareholder.
+At this time there is no company with a structure of one shareholder.
 Whether you want to register as a joint stock Company, as a Limited Liability Company or as a holding or offshore company you must have at least two other shareholders with you.

 There is a project at the parliament amending some commercial law dispositions, and a project that aims to create a new legal structure, which consists of a one-person limited liability company but at this time, it is still not operational.